What does this funding get me?

 EVs under 14,000 lbs. (commercial/nonprofit)Lesser of incremental cost or 30% of basis (15% if the vehicle is powered in part by gas or diesel),* $7,500 limit; no domestic content requirements

-Level 2 EV chargers or DC fast chargers (commercial/nonprofit)30% up to $100,000 if wage & apprenticeship requirements are met (otherwise, 6%); must be in non-urban or low-income area
+Level 2 EV chargers or DC fast chargers (commercial/nonprofit)30% up to $100,000 if wage & apprenticeship requirements are met (otherwise, 6%); must be in non-urban or low-income area; Treasury Department fact sheets for businesses / nonprofits

-* Commercial EV credit is the lesser of (1) 30 percent of the taxpayer’s tax basis in the vehicle (15 percent in the case of a vehicle powered in part by a gasoline or diesel internal combustion engine), or (2) the incremental cost of the vehicle (the excess of the purchase price of a qualified commercial clean vehicle over the price of a comparable vehicle powered solely by gasoline or diesel internal combustion engine).
+* Commercial EV credit is the lesser of (1) 30% of the taxpayer’s tax basis in the vehicle (15% in the case of a vehicle powered in part by a gasoline or diesel internal combustion engine), or (2) the incremental cost of the vehicle (the excess of the purchase price of a qualified commercial clean vehicle over the price of a comparable vehicle powered solely by gasoline or diesel internal combustion engine).

 New car requirements

-To be eligible, sedans must have a manufacturer’s suggested retail price of $55,000 or less; and vans, SUV, and pick-up trucks must have a manufacturer’s suggested retail price of $80,000 or less.
+To be eligible, sedans must have a manufacturer’s suggested retail price of $55,000 or less; and vans, SUVs, and pick-up trucks must have a manufacturer’s suggested retail price of $80,000 or less.

 The credit is not available for taxpayers with a modified adjusted gross income exceeding: